mukundbala/Nav-Stack-From-Scratch/README.md

 - [ ] Full code refactor
 - [ ] Improve param loading sequence using expeditious use of launch files
 - [ ] Do away with all .sh files and use launch files instead
+- [X] Time profiler for measuring loop execution speed.
+Used to optimize ros rates
 ## Part 2: Quadrotor